Terms and Conditions for Receiving Financial Aid

 The Enrollment Services Office officially verifies the number of credits for which all students are enrolled at Montana Tech.
 This information is used to determine your enrollment status based on the 15th day of University instruction.

 CHANGE IN ENROLLMENT STATUS ON OR BEFORE THE 15th CLASS DAY: Disbursement of your aid is contingent upon the number of credits for which you are enrolled at the time your aid is disbursed.
 This must correspond to the funding level indicated on your most current Award Notification.
 If your enrollment status changes on or before the 15th class day due to your dropping credits after financial aid funds have been disbursed, including a retroactive drop of credit hours, you may have received funds that you were not entitled to receive.
 You will receive a bill from the Business Office for any overpayment made to you.
-If you add credits on or before the 15th class day and you are entitled to additional funds, the Enrollment Processing Office will electronically notify the Business Office to credit your student bill with any additional funds you may be entitled to receive.
+If you add credits on or before the 15th class day and you are entitled to additional funds, the Financial Aid personnel will electronically notify the Business Office to credit your student bill with any additional funds you may be entitled to receive.

 WITHDRAWAL FROM CLASSES AFTER THE 15th CLASS DAY: If financial aid funds have been disbursed to you and you withdraw from any class after the 15th day of instruction, but remain enrolled at Montana Tech of The University of Montana, repayment of financial aid funds is normally not required.
 You may, however, have deficient credits at the end of the semester.
 Please refer to the following section on "Satisfactory Academic Progress".